 Let's start with the basics.
 The Big Barker is an orthopedic dog bed, which means it's designed to spread your pet's weight evenly rather than creating pressure points.
 It's 7" thick (with a combination of support and comfort layers) so it provides plenty of support for even the largest dogs.
 As a bonus, there's a headrest on one edge which is great if your dog likes a pillow (there's a version without this too).

 The strength of the foam is what really makes this bed perfect for large breeds.
 Unlike beds for smaller dogs, the Big Barker is soft enough to be comfortable without sinking too far in.
-This is vital - especially if your dog has joint pain.
+This is vital - especially for older dogs or those with joint pain.

 One of the great things about the Big Barker is that it comes with a 10 year "no sag" guarantee.
 The manufacturer will replace the bed if the foam loses more than 10% of its loft and shape at any point during the next 10 years.
 This is important for any owner, but especially if your dog is a large and heavy breed.